 PRO-458 Gel Spray

 Available in a handy spray bottle, PRO-458 is a gel wallpaper and paste remover designed for smaller jobs that need some extra strength to remove the paper.
-The gel stays wet longer, making it effective at breaking down stubborn wallpaper paste.
+The gel stays wet longer, making it effective at breaking down stubborn paste.
 The gel also clings to the wall, helping to keep your project area clean.

 Ready To Install Your New Wallpaper?

 With the old wallpaper completely removed, you can now begin hanging your new wallcovering over a clean, dry, well-prepared surface.
 For walls that need some patching and repairs, we recommend PRO-999 Rx-35 to seal and prime the damage.
 For walls that are in good condition, we recommend PRO-977 Ultra Prime.
-When you’re ready to start installing the wallpaper, check if one of our popular adhesives such as PRO-880 Ultra Clear Strippable or PRO-543 Universal is right for your project.
+When you’re ready to start hanging, check if one of our popular adhesives such as PRO-880 Ultra Clear Strippable or PRO-543 Universal is right for your project.

-Contact us today for more information on where to find our products, and while you’re at our website, be sure to watch our informative videos on how to professionally complete your next wallpaper project.
+Contact us today for more information on where to find our products, and while you’re at our website, be sure to watch our informative videos on how to professionally complete your next project.